NOAA-RDHPCS/noaa-rdhpcs.github.io/CODE_STYLE.md

 ## Page meta information

-Use the meta (`.. meta`) directive to add additional meta information to the page.
+Use the meta (`.. meta`) directive to add meta information to the page.

 ## Tests

-We run several tests prior to accepting all documentation modification.
+We run several tests before accepting all documentation modifications.
 The tests include:

 * build test
 * lint test